MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Archive/OLD_Lab_14_WorkingWithSecurityDefaults.md

 1. Log into the Azure portal.
 2. Open Azure Active Directory.
 3. From the Security section of the menu select **Security** then select **Conditional Access**.
-4. Click on any Conditional Access policy that is set to On or Report-Only and change them to Off.
+4. Select on any Conditional Access policy that is set to On or Report-Only and change them to Off.

 ### Exercise 1 - Enabling Security Defaults